Making smarter cities

 I designed and updated various interface components and flows using instruments at hand, sometimes working — literally — side-by-side with the developers, which helped us to iterate swiftly.
 My main tools were Sketch for mocking the designs, Principle for UI animations, and front-end stack (JS, Stylus, HTML, Git) for building hi-fi prototypes.

-There were several pain points our team was trying to solve:
+There were several pain points our team was trying to overcome:

-- We needed to onboard first actual users for the Chronotope platform;
+- We needed to onboard first actual users for the Chronotope platform and start earning money;

 - User testing process paired with basic product analytics needed to be established for the team to be able to measure the success of the app;